null Skip to main content

 Quantity Printed: 3,600,000 (Estimate)

-First placed on sale July 1, 1847, the 5¢ red-brown stamp was legal postage for any letter weighing up to half an ounce and being sent less than 300 miles.
-It pictures a portrait of Benjamin Franklin based on a drawing by James Longacre.
+The 5¢ red-brown stamp was legal postage for any letter weighing up to half an ounce and being sent less than 300 miles.
+The portrait of Benjamin Franklin was based on a drawing by James Longacre.
 Nicknamed the "Father of America's Postal Service," the scientist, inventor, and statesman earned his place on America's first postage stamp.

 U.S. #1